projit-lab/eazy-sevai/esevai/SETUP.md

-# e-Sevai Setup Guide
+# Eazy Sevai Setup Guide

-This guide will help you get the e-Sevai website up and running.
+This guide will help you get the Eazy Sevai website up and running.

 ## Quick Start